orbeon/orbeon-forms-doc/configuration/properties/README.md

 ## Setting and overriding properties

-To override properties, you create one of the following files under your web app's  `WEB-INF/resources/config`:
+To override properties, you create one of the following files under your web app's  `WEB-INF/resources/config`.
+Properties defined in these files override properties in the standard property files.

 * `properties-local.xml`
 * `properties-local-dev.xml`